woowenjun99/tp/docs/DeveloperGuide.md

 - The API Key for retrieving exchange rates is stored in the `src/main/java/com/moneymoover/api/ExchangeRates.java` file as the `APP_ID` property.
-- If you wish to use your own API Key, you will need to go to "https://openexchangerates.org/signup/free" and sign up for a free account, then replace the `APP_ID` in the `ExchangRates.java` file with your new key.
+- If you wish to use your own API Key, you will need to go to "https://openexchangerates.org/signup/free" and sign up for a free account, then replace the `APP_ID` in the `ExchangeRates.java` file with your new key.